 If the size and clear space requirements for the intended use of the Cornerstone is less than the measurements specified, the University of Guelph Identifier may be used as an alternative.
 Please see the section on Secondary Logos for guidelines on proper use of the Identifier.

-- Preferred position: flush left – lower left (with for external communications or without the tagline for internal communications)
+- Preferred position: flush left – positioned in the lower left quadrant of the document.

-- Alternate position 1: flush left – upper left (with for external communications or without the tagline for internal communications)
+- Alternate position 1: flush left – positioned in the upper left quadrant of the document

-- Alternate position 2: flush right – lower right (with for external communications or without the tagline for internal communications)
+- Alternate position 2: flush right – positioned in the lower right quadrant of the document